programmersdigest/Metamorphosis/Readme.md

 During initialization of a _sender_, a proxy is created which implements all abstract _signal_ methods and optionally overrides all virtual _signal_ methods.
 If a _connection_ is configured, a reference to the _receiver_ is stored in a hidden field in the _sender_.
 The generated implementation of the _signal_ method calls the _trigger_ method on the _receiver_ reference.
 Overhead is therefore minimized to an additional method call.

-In case of an event, multiple _receiver_ references are stored and each configured _trigger_ on each _receiver_ is executed.
+If multiple _triggers_ are connected to  a single _signal_, each _trigger_ on each _receiver_ is executed one after the other.
 Note that the order of execution is _undefined_!

 Since _senders_ require references to _receivers_ (as is the case with a similarly setup method call), connections define a dependency graph.
 This _does_ mean that connections _must not_ create circular references.
 The dependency graph _must always_ be a tree.
 The order of components in the configuration file does _not_ matter.
 The initialization sequence initializes all components with respect to their dependencies.